-On this date, Feb.
-12, 1994, the New York Rangers’ future Hockey Hall of Famer Mike Gartner became the first player in NHL history to get 25 goals in each of his first 15 seasons.
+On this date, March 26, 1994, Toronto Maple Leaf and future Hockey Hall of Famer Mike Gartner scored twice to become the first player in NHL history to get 30 or more goals in 15 straight seasons.
 In honour of that incredible benchmark, we thought it was a good time to remind everyone of his incredible career.

 Written by former Arizona Coyotes contributor Aaron Davis and originally published last year.

 Even with his lengthy career, Mike Gartner holds the dubious distinction as one of the few players in the Hall of Fame to never have won or even play in a Stanley Cup final.
 He spent the final two years as a professional for the Coyotes bringing credibility and speed to the new market.

 Mike Gartner was born in Ottawa, Ontario, in 1959, but he grew up in the Toronto suburb of Mississauga where he learned to play the game.
 He played in the Ontario Hockey Association (OHA) for the St. Catharines Black Hawks and Niagara Falls Flyers, earning enough recognition to be drafted by the Washington Capitals fourth overall in the 1979 NHL draft.

 Despite the high draft selection, he spent the first year in World Hockey Association (WHA) for the Cincinnati Stingers.
 He finished the 1978-79 season with 27 goals and 25 assists for the Stingers and finished second to Wayne Gretzky for Rookie of the Year.